Thank you for your interest in pharmacy residency training at Salem Health.

 Our preceptors are a critical part of your journey down this path.
 Please take a few moments to meet some of the people who will help you improve as a clinician pharmacist if you join us.
 We look forward to the opportunity to provide a residency experience that will prepare you for patient care and career advancement in any healthcare setting!

 Wes graduated with his PharmD degree from the University of Colorado in 2017.
-He completed his PGY-1 inpatient residency training at Renown Regional Medical Center in Reno, Nevada in 2018 and began working as the ICU Clinical Pharmacist at Salem Health
+He completed his PGY-1 inpatient residency training at Renown Regional Medical Center in Reno, Nevada, in 2018.
+He stayed as a Staff Pharmacist at Renown until 2021 when he and his family moved to Salem, Oregon, where he began working as the ICU Clinical Pharmacist at Salem Health.

 Aron received his PharmD from Creighton University School of Pharmacy and Health Professions.
 Since 2012, Aron has been one of Salem Health’s Emergency Department pharmacists and serves as preceptor for Emergency Department I & II learning experiences.